Soft Pomeron in light of the LHC correlated data: Eikonalized Amplitudes

 where $t=-q^{2}$; its inverse transform leads to the eikonalized amplitude in $(s,t)$-space,

 to be used in the calculation of the observables.
-Hence the total cross section, the elastic differential cross section and the $\rho$ parameter are calculated using the equations (\ref{ertion001}), (\ref{ertion002}) and (\ref{ertion003}) with ${\cal A}(s,t)={\cal A}_{eik}(s,t)$.
-In the calculation of the eikonal function (\ref{eikonal007}) the input amplitudes (${\cal A}_{Born} (s,t)$) are simply the ones related to BI, BII and BIII models.
-These one-channel eikonal models are referred to, respectively, as OI, OII and OIII models.
+Hence, the total cross section, the elastic differential cross section, and the $\rho$ parameter are calculated using Eqs. (\ref{ertion001})-(\ref{ertion003}) with ${\cal A}(s,t)={\cal A}_{eik}(s,t)$.
+In the calculation of the eikonal function (\ref{eikonal007}), the input amplitudes (${\cal A}_{Born} (s,t)$) are simply the ones related to BI, BII, and BIII models.
+These one-channel eikonal models are referred to, respectively, as OI, OII, and OIII models.